23 of the Best Bakeries in Berlin

 Dilan

-This bakery sells just a few types of bread to go each day, all freshly baked in house in a clay oven.
-I tried their pita, which comes in a huge size and is just 50 cents!
+This bakery sells just a few types of bread to go each day, all freshly baked in-house in a clay oven.
+I tried their pita, which comes huge and is just 50 cents!
 I enjoyed mine on the spot.
 It was airy and soft at the center and more crispy and thick at the edges.
 It’s simple but enjoyable on its own, but you could always bring it home to turn into a wrap filled with whatever you have in your fridge or find a dip to eat it with at the bi-weekly Turkish food market down the street.

 Kottbusser Damm 5-6 | Kreuzberg